 - 98% are African American

 - 1 in 2 African American’s are a match for donating blood to help sickle cell patients.

 “We are all bound together in ways that are invisible to the eye; there is a ONENESS to humanity; that we achieve ourselves by sharing ourselves with others, and caring for those around us.”

 WHERE DO I

-There are some rare blood antigens that are rare to African Americans, and it is hard to find compatible blood types for some Sickle Cell patients.
+There are some rare blood antigens that are specific to African Americans, and it is hard to find compatible blood types for some Sickle Cell patients.
 Because they require multiple blood transfusions, the blood that patients receive must be very closely matched to prevent reactions.
-The best match is blood that comes from another Amrican American donor!
+The best match is blood that comes from another American American donor!